csc-training/geocomputing_course/materials/terminal.md

 ls
 ```

-3. Make a directory with your name and see if it appears:
+3. Make a directory with your name (you can either type it or use the variable $USER) and see if it appears:

 ```bash
 mkdir $USER